hpcuantwerpen/UAntwerpen-modules/docs/design_decisions.md

         4   Long name string of the architecture (OS-CPU-Accelerator except for OS-x86_64).

+    -   `init-UAntwerpen-modules`: Outside the hierarchy: Subdirectory for the module(s) that initialises the whole module setup.

 -   EasyBuild-managed modules: `modules-easybuild`

     Here we treat the system-wide installed software which is independent from any calcua software